 Trump, like Reagan and Churchill, are the right men for their times.
 No charismatic or transformational leader emerges solely thanks to his genius.
 The times have to be right – zeitgeist and political leadership go hand-in-hand.

-Many Americans are so fed up with the corrupt, venal, and exploitive manipulations of Washington, Wall Street, corporate America, and the media, that they are willing to say, “Fuck it!”.
+Many Americans are so fed up with the corrupt, venal, and exploitative manipulations of Washington, Wall Street, corporate America, and the media, that they are willing to say, “Fuck it!”.
 It can’t get any worse than it is.
-A candidate who has his priorities properly aligned with those of middle America, and not those of the sanctimonious elites of Washington and New York deserves a chance, regardless of the risk.
+A President who has his priorities properly aligned with those of middle America, and not those of the sanctimonious elites of Washington and New York deserves a chance, regardless of the risk.

 Think about it.
 ISIS and Islamic extremism, a fragmenting European Union, a resurgent Russia, a wobbly world economy, and a divided and hostile American populace, and Americans are still willing to take their chances with Donald Trump.
 Americans are not as stupid as the progressive Left would have us believe.
 They are intelligent, savvy, and just.
 They are willing to reject decades of temperate moderation and take a chance on fundamental social revolution.
 They must be listened to.
 They have not been manipulated, sold a bill of goods, or tricked; and to believe that is to disrespect the American electorate and democracy itself.